Extraterrestrials in fiction: Early 20th century

 Pulp magazines emerged as a new venue for science fiction.
 Many stories were set in worlds with quasi-human aliens, menaced by dangerous monsters and beautiful women serving as a love interest for the hero.
 This is the pattern of Ralph Milne Farley's The Radio Man (1924) and others.
 Pulps also featured monstrous alien invaders, in the style of The War of the Worlds.
-In the first space operas, such as those from Amazing Stories, good and evil aliens were clearly distinct: spider-like, octopoid and most reptilian aliens were villains, and humanoid, mammalian and birdlike aliens were the good ones.
+In the first space operas, such as those from Amazing Stories, good and evil aliens were clearly distinct: spider-like, octopoid, squidoid, and most reptilian aliens were villains, and humanoid, mammalian, and birdlike aliens were the good ones.
 It was also frequent for the classic trope of the alien invasion to be inverted, with humans conquering alien worlds instead; such stories were usually unapologetically genocidal.

 Most aliens in pulp magazines originated from planets or moons of the Solar System, mainly Martians, Venusians, Jovians, and Mercurians.
 Aliens from Neptune and the moons of Jupiter and Saturn also appeared but were rare.
 The humanoid type was still the most frequent type of alien, despite evolution being fully accepted in the scientific community by this point.
 Stanley G. Weinbaum made a significant change in A Martian Odyssey (Wonder Stories), by designing a Martian ecosystem with native creatures, unlike the plants or animals from Earth.
 Such creation was largely free of satire, melodrama and other frequent tropes of the genre.